tonusp/NaNo2016/A_Book_of_Changes.md

 "Really, Joseph, I do urge you to answer our questions and tell us just what we want to know.
 My colleague can get very impatient.
 She has some very efficient ways of inflicting pain, and believe me: she enjoys her job and is very good at it."

 "Then, I am prepared to answer your questions.
-But I insist on giving my answers to the Lord Protector, and no one else.
+But I insist on giving my answers to the Lord Protector, and no one else."

 "Not the right answer!"